-Crystal lattices with confined geometries, like thin films and interfaces, host plenty of novel phenomena and unique functionalities.
-Over the past decade, artificial material structure at nanoscale, such as heterointerfaces and monolayer 2D materials, is a major driving force toward the realization of novel physics in quantum materials.
-We are able to engineer a variety of crystal thin films and interfaces at atomically thin limits using molecular beam epitaxy (MBE).
+Crystal lattices with confined geometries, like thin films and interfaces, host plenty of novel phenomena and possess unique functionalities.
+Over the past decade, artificial nanoscale material structures, such as heterointerfaces and monolayer 2D materials, were a major driving force toward the realization of novel physics in quantum materials.
+We engineer a variety of crystal thin films and interfaces at atomically thin limits using molecular beam epitaxy (MBE).

-Beyond novel techniques for quantum material synthesis, we investigate their properties by performing in-situ ARPES and STM measurements, giving us direct feedback on material qualities and novel electronic properties.
+In addition to pioneering novel techniques for quantum material synthesis, we investigate the properties of these materials by performing in situ ARPES and STM measurements, giving us direct feedback on material quality and novel electronic properties.

 Enhanced superconductivity in monolayer FeSe